 Used by gender specialists, portfolio managers, program managers, and business development professionals around the world, Equilo’s first-of-its-kind gender analysis platform is the tool you need to fully integrate gender equality into planning, decision-making, and impact measurement.

 Data changes constantly.

-Equilo provides ongoing value-add to users with always fresh, updated data from the most reliable sources in real-time.
+Equilo provides users with always fresh, updated data from the most reliable sources in real time.

-Subscribers have access to new and updated data sets and research from their dashboard throughout their subscription, a powerful service of a dynamic, living analysis no other provider currently offers.
+Subscribers have access to new and updated data sets and research from their dashboard throughout their subscription, a powerful, dynamic service no other provider currently offers.

 Save time & money